-Additional tools for installation in a cored fiberglass hull:
+Drill bits, hole saws and materials for installation of common Airmar transducers in a cored fiberglass hull:

 - Cylinder, wax, tape, and casting epoxy

-- Drill a 6mm or 1/4" pilot hole perpendicular to the waterline from inside the hull (see Figure 2).
+- Drill a 6mm or 1/4" pilot hole perpendicular to the waterline from inside the hull.
 If there is a rib, strut, or other hull irregularity near the selected mounting location, drill from the outside.